ediarum/ediarum.WEB/API.md

 - `object-relation-type` the ID of the object definition or the relation definition in the `appconf.xml`

 ### 3.1 GET-Parameters

-The following parameters are only for object lists not for relation lists:

-- For defined properties GET-parameter can be added.
-E.g. if `city` is a defined property it is possible to filter the list by adding `city=Berlin`.
-- `from` defines which is the first item to be shown.
-To be used with `range`.
-- `limit` optional parameter.
-Defines how many (unordered) object entries are retrieved (default value is 10'000).
-For relations it defines how many object entries are used for searching the relations.
-- `order` by which the list should be ordered
-- `page` defines which page of list results should be returned.
-To be used with `range`.
-- `range` how many items should be return.
-To be used with `page` or `from`.
-- `search` filters the objects by a search.
-Can be combined with other filters.
-To be used with `show=(all, compact, list)`.
-- `search-type` optional parameter.
-To be used with `search`.
-With following values:
-  - with empty value the exact matches are found.
-Multiple words are separated with a space.
-  - `regex` for one or more words (separated by space) using regular expressions
-  - `phrase` for a query of multiple words.
-With `slop` the distance can be defined (default is 1).
-  - `lucene` for a lucene query, see <https://lucene.apache.org/core/2_9_4/queryparsersyntax.html>
-- `show` possible values are:
-  - `all` show all objects
-  - `compact` show all objects but in compact form, i.e. without properties
-  - `filter` show the filter definitions
-  - `list` show objects matching the filter criteria
-- `slop` the distance of words in a phrase search.
-To be used with `search` and `search-type=phrase`.

 The following parameters are for relation lists: